exoplatform/exo-documentation/docs/GettingStarted.rst

 After confirmation, the article is posted to the space's activity stream and automatically published to the home page's News block.

-2- Pinning a News from activity stream : the "pin article" option is available from the three-dots menu of the article’s activity.
+2- Pinning a News from the activity stream : the "pin article" function is also available from the three-dots menu of the article’s activity.

 |image170|